TechLabs-Berlin/wt23-geofree/BLOG.md

 #### 2 EDA for Random Forest Classification¶

-An exploratory analysis collect data on the following features from Geofree: category condition, post's age, distance item-user, views, likes and Item availability (the target)  and performs, and:
+An exploratory analysis collect data on the following features from Geofree: category condition, post's age (today - data posted), item-user distance, views, likes and Item availability (the target) and performance, and:

 - Checks the variables and statistics
 - Visualise the frequency of the categorical variables